jwright303/Collision-Avoidance-For-Autonomous-Mobile-Robots/README.md

 Similarly, A copy of the sim_with_point_cloud_all_frames.h5 must be installed in the root directory of this project (AWS s3 bucket).

+Next you will want to create a folder named

 ## Running
 To run the program simply enter the line below:
 ```